scosman/secret_share/README.md

 ### It's Secure

 1. Private key never leaves the senders device
-2. Private key is never written to a file or shown on screen, they are only kept in memory
+2. Private key is never written to a file or shown on screen, it is only kept in memory
 3. New random keys for every session
 4. No servers, no one to trust
 5. Uses standard, strong, boring encryption: RSA-OAEP and AES-GCM